My Quiet Kitchen

 1. Preheat a cast iron pan or heavy skillet over medium heat.
 Cook your vegan wings for 2 to 3 minutes per side or until golden.
 Transfer to a plate.

-Tip: Many seitan recipes call for resting the seitan overnight for the best texture, but this recipe is fine with or without rest.
-So if you want to make vegan wings in advance for a party that's great, but you can also prepare them all at once, browning and adding the sauce right after they've been steamed.
+So if you want to make vegan wings in advance for a party that's great, or you can prepare them all at once, browning and adding the sauce immediately after they've been steamed.

 close up photo showing texture of steamed seitan wings covered in buffalo sauce.